samirelanduk/atomium/README.rst

 ~~~~~~~~~

 Pdb structures - like everything else in the universe really - are ultimately
-collections of Atom - :py:class:`.PdbAtom` - objects.
+collections of Atom objects.
 They possess a few key
 properties from which much of everything else is created:

     >>> pdb.model.get_atom_by_id(28)